 As Woody explains in this video, the date set by the FCC for compliance with the Emergency Alert System, Common Alerting Protocol rules, is September 30th of this year.
-One issue is that the method for communicating to the IPAWS’ (Integrated Public Alert and Warning System) servers has not yet been established.
+One issue is that the method for communicating with the IPAWS’ (Integrated Public Alert and Warning System) servers has not yet been established.
 He explained that Monroe Electronics’ hardware is ready and what they need from the government is the configuration information for the IPAWS’ servers, so it can be downloaded to their customers’ devices that are in the field.

 He indicated that it won’t be as simple for operators that have older equipment, as they will require hardware upgrades or additions in order to meet the 9/30 deadline.
 The 9/30 date is a milestone towards a 11/9/2011, first-ever Nationwide test of the Emergency Alert System.